University of Victoria: Martlet icon

-Weeks of Welcome

-UVic Orientation/Weeks of Welcome takes place each year for all new students to the school.
-UVic Orientation includes events, activities, and workshops to help students adjust to university life.
-The main event of UVic Orientation, which takes place on the day immediately preceding the first day of classes, has gone by a number of names over the years.
-This event is currently referred to as New Student Welcome, and is UVic's largest Orientation event.

 University Club

 The University Club of Victoria is a private club located on the campus of University of Victoria.
 Faculty, Staff, and students are all members of the club and outside organization may also use the dining halls, meeting rooms, and other facilities.
 Alumni of the university often become members as well.
 The catering staff host dinners and awards celebrations frequently and the Holiday Roast Pig is a classic event on campus.

 The University Club (formerly called the Faculty Club) opened on March 16, 1982.
 The building, located on campus, is surrounded by high trees in a quiet, wooded area.

-The University of Victoria Students Society (UVSS)
+University of Victoria Students Society (UVSS)

-The University of Victoria Students' Society is the second largest student society in British Columbia and represents the UVic undergraduate student body, plans campus wide events and operates the Student Union Building.
-The student society's leadership is elected annually during campus wide undergraduate student elections.
-As a multimillion-dollar organization, the UVSS is one of the larger student unions which exist in Canada.
-The UVSS also negotiates with local government and healthcare providers for Student Transit Passes and health insurance.
+The University of Victoria Students' Society is the second-largest student society in British Columbia.
+It represents the UVic undergraduate student body, plans campus-wide events and operates the Student Union Building.
+The student society's leadership is elected annually by the undergraduate student body during campus-wide elections.
+As a multimillion-dollar organization, the UVSS is one of the larger student unions in Canada.
+The UVSS also negotiates with local government and healthcare providers for discounted student transit passes (U-Pass) and health insurance.

-In 2014, the UVSS Student Union building underwent a major overhaul and renovation.
-In 2015, the university expanded and doubled the capacity of the public transit hub on campus which is adjacent to the Student Union building.
+In 2014, the UVSS Student Union Building underwent a major overhaul and renovation.
+In 2015, the university expanded and doubled the capacity of the public transit hub on campus adjacent to the Student Union Building.

-In 2016, plans began for the fundraising and building of a new, much larger Student Union Building to accommodate the growing student population.